TTWNO/tait.tech/isaif.md

 <p id="61">61.
 In primitive societies, physical necessities generally fall into group 2: They can be obtained, but only at the cost of serious
 effort.
 But modern society tends to guaranty the physical necessities to everyone [<a href="#footnote-9">9</a>] in exchange for only minimal effort, hence physical needs are pushed into group 1.
-(There may be disagreement about whether the effort needed to hold a job is “minimal”; but usually, in lower- to middle-level jobs, whatever effort is required is merely that of OBEDIENCE.
+(There may be disagreement about whether the effort needed to hold a job is “minimal”; but usually, in lower to middle-level jobs, whatever effort is required is merely that of OBEDIENCE.
 You sit or stand where you are told to sit or stand and do what you are told to do in the way you are told to do it.
 Seldom do you have to exert yourself seriously, and in any case you have hardly any autonomy in work, so that the need for the power process is not well served.)